 What can boaters do?
 Be vigilant, be ready to slow down or steer clear, and if they do run into a sea turtle or manatee, stand-by and immediately contact the DNR at 800-2-SAVE-ME (800-272-8363).
 This provides biologists the best chance to help these animals and gather data useful in conserving them.
 Boaters will not be charged if operating their boat responsibly and the collision was an accident.

-These massive marine mammals migrate from Florida to Georgia each spring, attracted by abundant marsh grass and other aquatic vegetation.
+Manatees migrate from Florida to Georgia each spring, attracted by abundant marsh grass and other aquatic vegetation.
 Some move back and forth between the states through summer, until colder water temperatures in fall draw them south to Florida for the winter.